Pbry/SOBI/README.md

 # SOBI
-Blind separation of two mixed signals
+Blind separation of two mixed signals using SOBI algorithm Compiled for Ubuntu